Framingham State UniversityVerified

 11. We offer accommodations for roommate assignments. *Every accommodation request is evaluated on a case-by-case basis.
 A housing accommodation cannot be guaranteed prior to an individual evaluation.

 The accommodation process begins in the office of Disability/Access Services.

-Students should set up a meeting with the Dining Services Dietitian to discuss their needs in detail and to tour the Dining Commons.
+Students should set up a meeting with the Campus Dietitian to discuss their needs in detail and to tour the Dining Commons.
 After all information has been reviewed by Dining Services, a confirmation e-mail will be sent to the student highlighting the discussion and what accommodations will be provided to the student.
 If however, students do not feel their dietary needs are able to be met, they may request a modification to the dining contract.
-Accommodations will be provided for students who have seen a health care provider and have been formally diagnosed with a condition requiring dietary accommodations.
+Accommodations may be provided for students who have seen a health care provider and have been formally diagnosed with a condition requiring dietary accommodations.
 Students should refer to the Dietary/Meal Plan Modification Policy on the Framingham State University Disability/Access Services website (https://www.framingham.edu/academics/center-for-academic-success-and-ac…).